-I worked with Leo Burnett for four years as head of Digital Strategy, where I worked with clients like P&G, Samsung, etc. I was in charge of digital marketing for clients.
+I worked with Leo Burnett for four years as head of Digital Strategy, where I worked with clients like P&G, Samsung, etc to help grow their instagram followers (and other platforms) as well as implementing other marketing methods for their social media platforms.
+I was in charge of digital marketing for clients.
 After that, I switched to E-commerce, where I worked for the largest online travel agency in Romania, heading the marketing department.
 So overall, I have a diverse experience, but my focus has been marketing.

 It is in 2014 that I started working on my startup idea on a part-time basis, and TPS Engage was born.
 But it was only in 2018 that we began to do full-fledged work on the startup when we became part of Techstars, the global accelerator, and moved to Dubai.

 2. Why did you decide to expand to South Korea?

 In my opinion, Asia overall is an exciting market.
 In terms of digital signage, digital screens, it is bigger than the US in terms of volume, but in terms of value, it’s cheaper with things like direct deals, discount, etc. So we were very curious to enter the market, but we did not have any connections in Asia.
 And we knew from past business partners and current business partners that Asia is a challenging market to penetrate, especially for a foreigner.